Can I go to Thassos this summer? Here we answer important questions so you can make the right decision.

-It is also recommended to wear a face mask in crowded spaces.
+As of 18 July, it is mandatory to wear a face mask in supermarkets.

 We want you to be as informed as possible when making your plans to visit Thassos.
 Check out these official websites that the Greek government is using to distribute the information that we are collecting to present to you.

 We recommend viewing the Greek version of these pages through Google Translate into your own language because the English versions tend to have less information!